ibm-cloud-docs/ContinuousDelivery/pipeline_deploy_var.md

 # Environment properties and resources
 {: #deliverypipeline_environment}

-The following properties and resources are available by default in pipeline environments.
+The following properties and resources are available by default in {{site.data.keyword.contdelivery_full}} {{site.data.keyword.deliverypipeline}} environments.

 <!--##Contents
 * [Environment properties](#env)